falcosecurity/falco/integrations/puppet-module/sysdig-falco/README.md

 ## Limitations

-The module works where falco works as a daemonized service (generally, Linux only).
+The module works where Falco works as a daemonized service (generally, Linux only).

 ## Development

-For more information on Sysdig Falco, visit our [github](https://github.com/draios/falco) or [web site](https://sysdig.com/opensource/falco/).
+For more information on Sysdig Falco, visit our [github](https://github.com/falcosecurity/falco) or [web site](https://sysdig.com/opensource/falco/).